-It shall be unlawful to install any building sewer or lateral or to make any service connection to the sewerage system without first obtaining a building sewer permit, and such installation and service connection shall be made under the direction and supervision of the Superintendent or authorized designee in the manner hereinafter set forth.
-The building sewer or lateral permit must be obtained from the Superintendent or authorized designee before a building permit will be issued with respect to new construction or a new service connection approved.
+It shall be unlawful to install any building sewer or lateral or to make any service connection to the sewerage system without first obtaining a building sewer permit, and such installations and service connections shall be made under the direction and supervision of the Superintendent or authorized designee in the manner hereinafter set forth.
+The building sewer or lateral permit must be obtained from the Superintendent or authorized designee before a building permit will be issued with respect to new construction or new service connection approved.